benspector-mls/pong/README.md

 </body>
 ```

 Each project in this class will be build on some kind of `board` with various `gameItems` that are on the board.
-For this project, there are only 3 game items:
+For this project, there are only 3 required game items:
 - the left paddle
 - the ball
 - the right paddle